Yarden-zamir/me/Workflow implementation using Digital Mindfield.md

 - [>] Rescheduled/Forwarded
 - [?]
 Question
 - [!]
 Important
-- [l] Location - used to indicate context
+↖️ Location - used to indicate context
 - [x] Task
 - [ ] Task
 admonitions will use those with excerpts or stand alone